1 Breaches of planning control

 Some development may be authorised by planning permission while other development may not need it.

-We monitor authorised mineral and waste development to make sure that the development complies with the terms of the conditions attached to the permission.
+We monitor authorised mineral and waste development to ensure that they comply with the terms of the conditions attached to the permission.
 Development that does not comply with the terms of its planning permission is known as a ‘breach of planning control’.
 If you suspect there has been such a breach please report it to us.

-We investigate all possible breaches (unless it has been reported anonymously, which we cannot investigate) and, where necessary, take appropriate enforcement action.
+We investigate all possible breaches (unless it has been reported anonymously, in which case we cannot investigate) and, where necessary, take appropriate enforcement action.

 Our role in planning compliance and enforcement, and our approach to carrying it out, is set out in the plan below.